On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Acknowledgments

 \section{Acknowledgments}

-This work is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).
-M.A. is grateful to Arkady Tseytlin, Alexey Litvinov, Mikhail Vasiliev, Ben Hoare and Valery Gritsenko for fruitful and stimulating discussions.
+This work was supported by the Russian Science Foundation Grant № 25-72-10177.
+M.A. is grateful to Arkady Tseytlin, Alexey Litvinov, Mikhail Vasiliev, Ben Hoare, Dmitri Bykov and Valery Gritsenko for fruitful and stimulating discussions.